 At body temperatures above 40ºC (104ºF) human organs are at risk, and since childrens’ bodies can overheat three to five time faster than adults’, they can be in danger very quickly.

-Bear in mind that two thirds of the increase in temperature inside a car can happen in under 20 minutes, and that cracking a car window will not help either slow the rise in temperature or decrease the top temperature, and the peril a child is in will be clear.
-As a result of these factors, children have died from heatstroke in cars in outside temperatures as low as 15.5ºC (60ºF).
-So no, this life-threatening problem is not restricted to the USA, where average temperatures are higher say than here in Europe.
+Bear in mind that two-thirds of the increase in temperature inside a car can happen in under 20 minutes and that cracking a car window will not help either slow the rise in temperature or decrease the top temperature, and the peril a child is in will be clear.
+As a result of these factors, children have died from heatstroke in cars where the outside temperature has been as low as 15.5ºC (60ºF).
+So no, this life-threatening problem is not restricted to the U.S., where average temperatures are higher say than here in Europe.
 Consider for a moment a much more temperate North European climate like that in the United Kingdom for example.
 The mean summer temperature in the country was 14.9ºC (59ºF) in 2016 with a peak temperature of 21ºC (70ºF).

-And yes, while the reported cases of children dying from heatstroke in cars is certainly less in Europe than it is in the USA, there have been fatalities nevertheless, most notably in Belgium and France.
+And yes, while the reported cases of children dying from heatstroke in cars are certainly less in Europe than it is in the U.S., there have been fatalities nevertheless, most notably in Belgium and France.

 The interior temperature of a stationery, unventilated car can rise 10ºC in just 10 minutes, wherever it is in the world.
 It’s an international danger.